brudnak/MOM/README.md

 In MOM, orders in certain phases of the order fulfillment process can be viewed from the "batch" feature, where they can then be processed en masse.
 However, the window in which the specific orders for each phase can be viewed does not allow the user to copy the numbers or click on them to lead them to the order.

 This page makes it easy for users to search and inspect each individual order as necessary before processesing them through the batch.

+## SHIPPING
+MOM no longer support the creation of shipping label through their program.
+This problem allows the user to review ready-to-pick orders for import into our ShipStation account and submit them.